Fender Coronado

 I suppose the marketing department at Fender are always looking for new products and a few years ago the Corando was reissued.
 This time the more accepted build style of a central block with bat wings was adopted in order to reduce feed back at high volumes.
 The Strat style stock was retained and a major appeal of the guitar is the Stratocaster like feel of the neck and action.
 It’s a simple design with two Fedelitron pickups with the usual rarely used volume and tone controls for each.
 A separate three-way selector switch allows the front, bridge or both pick ups to be selected.

-It’s too new for me to pronounce.
 It’s certainly a good, competent guitar and I’d be happy to use it in all circumstances but I doubt it will become a favourite.
 It’s also unlikely to be a great classic as being neither one thing nor the other, I suspect guitarists will stick with their Stats and Teles or their ES 335s/355s.

 BackElectric-Guitars.html